Failed and invalid units

 Applying for Withdrawn Incomplete (WI)

-- arose during the withdrawn fail period or later
+- arose during the withdrawn fail period or later of the relevant semester, or

 Acceptable reasons include: